tuzig/www.terminal7.dev/content/posts/typescript_vite_n_vitest.md

 - full ssh: all communication is over ssh
 - webexec over ssh: signaling is over ssh, all the rest over WebRTC (mosh's way)
 - peerbook.io: online service for behind-the-nat servers and streaming.
-- local os: using shell processes in a laptops & desktops package
+- local OS: using shell processes in a laptops & desktops package
 - TBD

+### &nbsp;

 {{< youtube Uo3cL4nrGOk >}}